-My work is about making with meaning.
-It enables me to express myself through thread and fabric and to tell stories of place, history and belonging.
+My art enables me to express myself and to tell stories of place, history and belonging.
 Stitch connects me to my heritage, especially to my mother and ancestors who embroidered.
-My work is about narrating stories, connecting people across borders and generations.
 Beyond the pure joy of creativity, it offers me a contemplative space, comfort, community and connection.
-My textile practice is a powerful expression of all that I cherish and being able to practice it is a real privilege.
+My practice is a powerful expression of all that I cherish and being able to practice it is a real privilege.

 My creative practice focuses on narrative maps that explore a sense of place and belonging through stitch.
 I am drawn to maps not only because they are they beautiful objects in their own right but also because they are repositories for meaning.
 A map can reveal so many stories and can become a portal to places of personal and collective history.

 A pared down aesthetic coupled with a highly considered use of graphic marks and lines form the core elements of my work.
 These are underpinned by a thoughtful approach to making with meaning, a deep interest in heritage and a firm commitment to sustainability.